-If you’re hoping to live a long time, the news is hopeful.
+If you're hoping to live a long time, the news is hopeful.
 The U.S. population has been graying for some time as baby boomers get older, and beginning in 2030, they will all be over age 65.
-In less than 15 years, the Census Bureau projects that older Americans will make up 21 percent of the country — a demographic transition expected to peak by 2034 when the number of adults aged 65 and over will outnumber children under 18 for the first time in U.S. history.
+By the year 2050, the Census Bureau projects that the number of Americans 65 and older will make up about 22 percent of the total U.S. population — a demographic transition expected to peak by 2034 when the number of adults aged 65 and over will outnumber children under 18 for the first time in U.S. history.

 It gets even better.
-Census Bureau projections also predict that nearly one in four Americans will be 65 years and older by 2060, the number of 85-plus will triple and the country will add a half million centenarians.
-According to current figures, 97,000 centenarians already live in the United States and there’s an increasing likelihood that more people will live past 100 years this century.
+By 2060, the number of Americans 65 years and over is projected to increase by 69 percent to 94.7 million, the number who are 85 and older is expected to nearly triple and the number of centenarians could rise to nearly 600,000.
+According to current figures, 97,000 centenarians already live in the United States and there's an increasing likelihood that more people will live past 100 years this century.
 The number of supercentenarians (age 110 and beyond) is already growing and some of the newest research projects a 99 percent probability that at least one person will live beyond122 years by the year 2100.

 The truth is, living into your 10th decade may come with some challenges.
 For example, retirement savings will need to last longer, and health care costs may take a bigger bite out of your nest egg than you planned for.
 So how do you live longer but still maintain a high quality of life?
 It turns out aging well is more than being blessed with good genes.